 If you’re just about to hit the gym a few pieces of fruit make the ideal choice.
 Fruit, such as bananas or dates are perfect as they’re rich in rapid acting glucose - our bodies most efficient energy supply.

 If you take part in an endurance sport like long distance running or cycling, it’s recommended you consume around 30g of carbs per hour to keep you ticking over.
-While fruit is great, some people struggle with food during exercise, so carb drinks a simple alternative.
+While fruit is great, some people struggle with food during exercise, so carb drinks are a simple alternative.

 Getting Enough Protein in a vegan diet is easy!